Sigmmma/c20/src/content/hr/hr-ek/hr-foundation/readme.md

 ## Tag editing
 Changes to tag fields can be undone by <kbd>Control</kbd> + <kbd>z</kbd>.
 If you need more than just the most recent change you can use _Edit > Hold_ and _File > Fetch_. *Hold* will save the current state of the tag and *fetch* will restore that saved state.

+User Views can be used to hide fields and blocks, this can be particularly useful for large tags such as scenarios, for example you could create a custom user view to only show the object palettes.

 If you need to use certain advanced features you can enable _Edit > Expert Mode_, this will let you edit certain fields and blocks.
-Don't enable this unless you know what you are doing or need it for something specific as it makes it easier to accidentally corrupt your data.
+Don't enable this unless you know what you are doing or need it for something specific as it makes it easier to accidentally corrupt your data and it will also disable user views.

 ## Misc
 - *Window* - Lets you automatically arrange tag windows.